Posrabi/shopify-production-challenge/README.md

 This is only a server so you will have to use curl to make requests :)

-Remember to click edit in workspace to have access to curl.
+Remember to click edit in workspace / or fork to your account to have access to curl.

 After clicking run and wait for the "Listening on localhost:8081" message.